geimist/GuestCal/README.md

 # GuestCal
-Fork of [GuestCal](https://sourceforge.net/projects/guestcal/) with php7 support.
+Fork of [GuestCal](https://sourceforge.net/projects/guestcal/) to develop php7 support.

 GuestCal is an occupancy calendar written in PHP.
 It's designed to be integrated in websites for holiday apartments, but can be used for many other things.